EECS Objectives and Outcomes

 Electrical Engineering and Computer Sciences (EECS) also has two joint major programs, with Materials Science and Engineering and Nuclear Engineering.
 Each of these EECS joint majors meets the same program objectives and student outcomes as the EECS single major, listed above.
 In addition, each of these EECS joint majors meets the program objectives and outcomes of their other respective single major programs:

-- The EECS/MSE joint major also meets the Materials Science and Engineering program objectives and student outcomes.
+- The EECS/MSE joint major also meets the Materials Science and Engineering program objectives and outcomes.

-- The EECS/NE joint major also meets the Nuclear Engineering program objectives and student outcomes.
+- The EECS/NE joint major also meets the Nuclear Engineering program objectives and outcomes.